 Choose an example of queer media.
-Please clear your example with me before you begin to research and write.
-You can do this in class or by email.
 View the video, tumblr, series, episode, film or narrative and take notes on the representation of queer sexualities, especially as these intersect with class, race and other facets of identity.
 If you have already viewed the text, you must view it again.
 In your notes, record relevant sections of dialogue or text that you can use as evidence in supporting your argument.

-The paper must be 2500-3000 words (8-10 pages), double-spaced, 12 point font, with three course readings (or more) properly cited in a bibliography.
-Additionally, you must integrate at least two academic articles / book chapters, not from the syllabus, into your essay to support, illustrate, contrast or challenge your thesis.
+The paper must be 8 pages, double-spaced, 12 point font, with three course readings (or more) properly cited in a bibliography, using a recognized and consistent style.
+Additionally, you must integrate at least one academic article / book chapter, not from the syllabus, into your essay to support, illustrate, contrast or challenge your thesis.

 Evaluation criteria: Originality; comprehensiveness; attention to queerness and sexuality as they intersect with gender, race and class; integration of course concepts; organization; writing mechanics.

 Please read the important notes for written assignments, writing tips, plagiarism and grading criteria below.
 These tips will all help to improve your paper.